WhalePi/install_whalepi/README.md

 cd /home/whalepi/pamguard_pizero
 sudo nano watchdog_settngs.json
 ```
-This will bring up the watchdog settings in  basic terminal word processor.
+This will bring up the watchdog settings in a basic terminal word processor.

 ```json
 {